networknt/light-doc/content/en/architecture/service-mesh.md

 ## Conclusion

 The service mesh is a critical component of the cloud-native stack.
-A little more than a half year from its launch, light-4j is part of the core service layer for the light platform, and almost all other services are built on top of it.
+A little more than a half year from its launch, light-4j is part of the core service layer for Light, and almost all other services are built on top of it.

 The light-eventuate-4j open source community of adopters and contributors are demonstrating the value of the service mesh model every day.
 We’re committed to building a fantastic product and continuing to grow our incredible community.
 [Join us][]!